HACCP is the pre-eminent method of ensuring food safety, but it can also be demanding. Automating HACCP monitoring can save significant time and...

 What are the seven steps of HACCP and how to comply with them?
 How to boost your business with a modern digital HACCP system by Sensire.

 This article will cover the basic seven steps to HACCP compliance, necessary for your food business.
 Clearing up the gibberish and giving you an introduction to the concept.

 HACCP is short for Hazard Analysis and Critical Control Points and is a globally used food safety management system.
-It's goal is to effectively prevent hazard from biological, chemical and physical risks in all phases of a food's life cycle – from raw materials to consumption.
+Its goal is to effectively prevent hazards from biological, chemical, and physical risks in all phases of a food's life cycle – from raw materials to consumption.

-Initially the concept was developed by NASA to ensure production, processing, and storage of safe foods suitable for space.
+Initially, the concept was developed by NASA to ensure the production, processing, and storage of safe foods suitable for space.
 Since the 1960s HACCP has been adopted as the de facto standard for universal food safety and quality in the global food trade.
-As such, it has been introduced in relevant legislation of many countries.
+As such, it has been introduced in the relevant legislation of many countries.

 Let's go over the principles of HACCP to help set up your own plan.

 The seven steps of HACCP

 From your research, you probably know that the HACCP guidelines are based on seven basic steps.
 They allow us to identify, monitor, and control hazards that could endanger food safety in all segments of the food industry.